 - Faded sections

-Any number of health problems can cause a parrot’s feathers to change in color.
-The most typical include:
+Any number of health issues can cause a parrot’s feathers to change in color.
+The most common include:

 - Long periods of stress